 By sweeping the system with low-pressure nitrogen for 30 seconds or so, you help displace and carry out that air and its water vapor with it before it has a chance to condense.
 Then, you flow nitrogen while brazing.
 Finally, you are ready to pressure test.

 What if you did no brazing?

-In cases where you opened a system and only made repairs to threaded fittings, or used a low-temperature solder that doesn't require flowing or installed a ductless or VRF system that has no brazed connections or used Zoomlock…
+In cases where you opened a system and only made repairs to threaded fittings, used a low-temperature solder that doesn't require flowing, installed a ductless or VRF system that has no brazed connections, or used Zoomlock…

-In that case, you would still want to do the nitrogen sweep BEFORE you pressure test.
-This will help decrease your evacuation time and keep your pump oil cleaner, longer.
+You would still want to do the nitrogen sweep BEFORE the pressure test.
+That will help decrease your evacuation time and keep your pump oil cleaner longer.

 So, there you have it… from Jim's mind to my ears, to this article, to your brain.
 Pretty good stuff.

 And that is why Triple Evacuation can be useful to speed up evacuation on certain systems if done properly.
 Your not just wanting to break the vacuum with nitrogen you want to actually sweep the system each time.
 Most people don’t understand that.
 They just come back with Nitrogen doesn’t absorb moisture what’s the point.
 It doesn’t but it can help push any moisture vapor out of the system without adding any more moisture.
 And on Very Large Systems like VRF it does make a difference and its why Manufactures Recommend it.
 But I see so many people just opening the nitrogen tank and adding nitrogen to zero and putting there pump back on… Sweep Sweep Sweep